sourcesnow/xpspl/docs/api/emit.rst

 	 */

 	/**
-	 * Emit a signal.
+	 * Emits a signal.
 	 *
 	 * This will execute all processes and interruptions installed to the signal.
 	 *
 	 * The executed ``SIG`` object is returned.
 	 *
 	 * .. note::
 	 *
 	 *    When emitting unique signals, e.g.. complex, routines or defined uniques
 	 *    the unique sig object installed must be given.
 	 *
 	 * Once a signal is emitted the following execution chain takes place.